-The Quick-32r is a wireless, batteryoperated EEG headset utilizing dry sensor technology.
-Channel positions are arranged in an enhanced 10-20 montage with 10 additional fixed EEG channels on the head, plus 2 variableplacement ExG channels.
+The Quick-20r is a wireless, batteryoperated EEG headset utilizing dry sensor technology.
+Channel positions are arranged in a 10-20 montage plus 2 variable-placement ExG channels.

 The headset provides an integrated approach to the wireless acquisition of recorded of EEG signals.
 Wireless technology allows the subject to move about while real-time data is collected and displayed.